ParisQZhang/OpenCV-Image-Recognition/README.md

 # Python-Image-Recognition
-A short Python code that automates image recognition of some known book covers.
+A short Python code that automates image recognition using feature meatching